 Discover is easy to learn as well, all you need to know are a few simple terms:

-Dimension - a groupable field and can be used to filter query results.
-It can be:
+A groupable field used to filter query results.
+Examples of dimensions include:

 - an attribute, which has a direct association to a column in an underlying table